sakshi8299/Augmented-reality-/README.md

 #
-capable to take a picture from us and augment any picture to it
+Software that can take pictures from us and augment any 3-D model or any other picture to the live video stream.